zhoutianxun/Review-of-culture-media-optimization-methods/README.md

 ## Run experiments
 1. Edit the problem constants in `run_experiment.py` to run the experiment of choice
 - **dim** : dimension of problem, choices are 5, 20, or 40
 - **population** : population size of each generation.
-For dim=5, this will be overridden by 50 which is determined by CCD design method
+For dim=5, this will be ignored if CCD or BBD DOE is chosen, and replaced by the default number as determined by the respective DOE methods
 - **iteration** : number of iterations
 - **offset** : offset value for function input, i.e. f(x) -> g(x - offset), where g is the original BBOB test function.
 Purpose of offset is prevent the minima solutions at x = 0, which is present in standard DOEs
 - **noisy** : if to add noise to function